Every cold needs a great strategy

-- Pain Reliever (NSAID*): Naproxen Sodium 220 mg bottle.
+Pain Reliever (NSAID*): Naproxen Sodium 220 mg - one bottle of tablets

 Note: Read all medication information on the box labels (Drug Facts, expiration dates) & the kit insert before using this kit.
 WARNINGS: Do not take medication if you are allergic to any active or inactive ingredients.
 Ask a medical provider before use of the medications in this kit if you have a history of heart disease, high blood pressure, diabetes, thyroid disorder, stomach ulcer, glaucoma, difficulty urinating, or a breathing disorder; or are taking sedatives/tranquilizers, or a prescription MAOI (monoamine oxidase inhibitor) drug; or are pregnant or breast-feeding.
 Call your medical provider for advice about medication side effects.
 This kit is for adults, ages 18 years and older.
 It is not for use by children (especially <12 years old).
 Do not exceed recommended doses of medications.
 Keep all medications out of reach of children.
 In case of overdose, immediately get medical help or call the Poison Control Center toll free phone number: 1-800-222-1222.